Edian-the-professional-idiot/Packfortheharem/README.md

 # Ed's ModpackCustomConfigs

+# v1.0.2
+last upload test due to config file issue

+# v1.0.1
+ Updated modpack to include config files

 # v1.0.0

  I've already set configs I thought is good for everyone, but some instructions for some specific ones (graphics related mostly) will be listed below if needed.

-# v1.0.1
- Updated modpack to include config files

 ##  After making any changes to the configs below, make sure you restart the game ##
  HDLethalCompany - I set the config to 1080p medium settings.
 If you want change them, view the readme on the mod's thunderstore listing, very informative. https://thunderstore.io/c/lethal-company/p/Sligili/HDLethalCompany/.
 If the link is dead, search the mods name in the website.